Blackheaded budworm

 Description

-Larvae have black or brown heads, their bodies are greenish in colour and they're up to 18mm long.
+Larvae have black or brown heads, their bodies are greenish in colour and up to 18mm long.

 Host tree species

-Western hemlock and true firs are the preferred hosts but Engelmann sprucewhite spruce and Douglas-fir can also be fed upon.
-All ages are susceptible.
+The western blackheaded budworm prefers to feed on the upper crowns of dominant and codominant trees.
+Western hemlock and true firs are the preferred hosts but Engelmann sprucewhite spruce and Douglas-fir can also be subject to defoliation.
+All ages of trees are susceptible.

 Damage symptoms

-Trees can be completely defoliated from a heavy attack, and severe defoliation can result in growth reduction and susceptibility to other biotic or abiotic forest health factors.
+Trees can be completely defoliated during a heavy attack.
+Severe defoliation can result in growth reduction and susceptibility to other biotic or abiotic forest health factors.
+Trees can die after experiencing successive years of severe defoliation.

-Trees can die when they experience successive years of severe defoliation.
 Defoliation is visible in the summer and from a distance the defoliated trees will have a reddish-brown hue.

 Other defoliators such as the western spruce budworm cause similar damage.